(function(x) x + 1)(5)

 ch_if(ch_false)("heads")("tails")

-#> [1] "tails"ch_if does nothing; it just applies the boolean to the two branches.
-The boolean itself does the work.
+#> [1] "tails"ch_if does almost nothing; it just applies the boolean to the two branches.
+The boolean does the work.
 In a sense, there is no if in Church encoding.
 There are only functions that choose.

-Now build the logical connectives:
+Now the logical connectives:

 ch_and <- function(p) function(q) p(q)(p)